nizzaneela/Programming_error_explanation/README.md

                     transmission_list.append((v,float(t),run))
     # sort the transmissions in order of time
     transmission_list = sorted(transmission_list, key=lambda x: x[1])
-    # start sample counts from -1 to compensate for the primary sample
+    # start sample counts from -1 because the primary case is not to be included
     n_valid_samples = {run_1: -1, run_2: -1}
     # go through the first 50,000 transmissions and count those that are sampled from each run
     for event_no, transmission in enumerate(transmission_list):